Studierende des Bachelors Landwirtschaft nehmen Bodenproben am Campus Weihenstephan

 What speaks in favour of Agriculture in Weihenstephan

-• In addition to the internship semester in Germany or abroad, you will test a possible professional field in the "professional field phase" module - often this will be your first employer.
+In addition to the internship semester in Germany or abroad, you will test out a possible professional field in the „Professional field phase“ module - often this will be your first employer.

-• Additional qualification programmes, such as the acquisition of trainer aptitude, allow you to develop your own individual profile.
+Additional qualification programmes, such as the acquisition of trainer aptitude, allow you to customise your profile.
+You can also choose between two specialisations.

-• Our HSWT network offers a wide range of co-operations: e.g. with the Bavarian Institute of Agriculture, organic farming associations and leading companies in the agricultural and food industry.
+Our HSWT network cooperates with organisations such as the Bavarian Institute of Agriculture, organic farming associations and leading companies in the agricultural and food industry to provide practical teaching.

 Similar degree programmes